MigOpsRepos/pg_dbms_job/README.md

 ### Scheduled jobs

 Jobs to run are stored in table `dbms_job.all_jobs` which is the same structure as the one in Oracle.
 Some columns are just here for compatibility but are not used.
 They are executed when current timestamp of the scheduler daemon is upper or equal to the date defined in the `next_date` attribute.
-FIXME.

 ```
 CREATE TABLE dbms_job.all_jobs